roweno-heijmans/roweno.academic-kickstart/content/publication/virtue.md

 publication_types = ["7"]

 # Publication name and optional abbreviated version.
-publication = "Conditionally accepted for publication." publication_short = ""
+publication = "Accepted for publication in Nature Climate Change" publication_short = ""

 # Is this a selected publication? (true/false)